econPreference/TermStructureModels.jl/docs/src/estimation.md

 !!! tip "Computational Time of the Optimization"

-    Since we adopt the Differential Evolutionary algorithm, it is hard to set the terminal condition.
+    Since we adopt the Differential Evolutionary(DE) algorithm(Specifically, [`BlackBoxOptim.jl`](https://github.com/robertfeldt/BlackBoxOptim.jl)), it is hard to set the terminal condition.
 Our strategy was to run the algorithm with a sufficient number of iterations (our default settings) and to verify that it reaches a global optimum by plotting the objective function.
-It is appropriate for academic projects.

-    However, this approach may not be optimal for practical projects.
-Small `populationsize` or `maxiter` may not lead to the best model, but it will find a good model.
-An optimal prior distribution is not always necessary; in fact, many Bayesian projects do not utilize the best prior distribution.
-What's crucial is avoiding bad prior distributions.
-As the optimization process lengthens, the likelihood of setting a bad prior decreases.
-It's advisable to set `maxiter` in alignment with your available computational resources.
+    The reason for using `BlackBoxOptim.jl` is that this package was the most suitable for our model.
+After trying several optimization packages in Python and Julia, `BlackBoxOptim.jl` consistently found the optimum values most reliably.
+A downside of DE algorithms like `BlackBoxOptim.jl` is that they can have high computational costs.
+If the computational cost of optimization is excessively high to you, you can reduce it by setting `populationsize` or `maxiter` options in `tuning_hyperparameter` to lower values.
+However, this may lead to a decrease in model performance.

 !!! note "Range of Data over which the Marginal Likelihood is Calculated"